Stack Builders logo

-How to add type annotations to SQLAlchemy models?
+How to add type annotations to SQLAlchemy models

 If you love using type annotations in Python, here you can learn how to strengthen your ORM definitions.

 For a long time, I’ve been advocating for using type annotations in languages like Python because of its benefits.
-To mention some we can improve the robustness, testability, and scalability of our applications.
+To mention some, we can improve the robustness, testability, and scalability of our applications.
 Just as important, we can reduce the number of unit tests that we need to write.
 The goal is to reduce bugs at run-time.
 This technique can be used in languages with a strong type system.

 Does Python have a strong type system?
 Of course!
 This type-safety example is a simple demonstration of this statement: